maestre3d/alexandria/docs/Event_guidelines.md

 There is two event types:
 - **Integration**: This represents a _transaction_, mostly SAGAs.
 They **must** contain an root span ID for tracing, transaction ID and operation type if applicable.
-Also, every event must consider a rollback operation for every single commit operation.
+Also, every event must consider a rollback operation for every single commit operation. _They are immutable._
 - **Domain**: This represents an _event with side-effects_, does not need any transaction.
 This is used to propagate effects in our distributed environment.
-Any service _could_ be listening to it.
+Any service _could_ be listening to it. _They are mutable._

 Besides of these types, you _should_ follow the next rules:
 - Every event _should_ have inside its metadata the fields:
+    - ID: Event unique identifier.
     - Service: Service who sends the event (could be using the server config file).
     - Event type: Integration or Domain event.
     - Priority: High, Mid or Low.
     - Provider: Message broker used.
+    - Dispatch Time: Unix timestamp.
 - Every event _should_ have a body, it _could_ contain entities, aggregates or just entity's ID.
 - Integration events _should_ use as body an array of strings with the reference keys to handle.
 - Integration events _could_ have a _Backup_ field inside it's metadata for replace/update operations for a possible rollback.

+## Transactions
+In every event-driven architecture, using transactions is a **must**-have to keep data up to date.
+In the following section, we will discuss about transactions in a deep way.

+This represents an integration event.
-- Integration events _could_ use the following body:
+Transactions _should_ use the following body:
+  - ID: Transaction ID
+  - Root ID: Aggregation/Entity ID.
+  - Span ID: OpenTracing/OpenCensus root span ID.
-  - Entity ID: Aggregation entity's ID.
+  - Trace ID: OpenTracing/OpenCensus trace ID.
+  - Operation: Kind of operation to perform.
+(FOO_CREATED, FOO_UPDATED)
+  - Backup: Aggregate/Entity's backup for update-like operations.
+This _could_ be skipped.

+If a transaction fails, you _should_ replace the event body with a generic response like this:
   - Code: HTTP status-like code.
   - Message: Event's extra information about transaction (useful for logging).